 Location: Western Hemisphere, Northern Hemisphere

-Central and North America spans from tropical zone and temperate zone to cold zone, and its climate is greatly influenced by its geographical landscapes.
-As all of its mountains go in or almost in a north-south direction, the humid air from the ocean cannot reach its central part; the cold air from the Arctic Ocean can go very south while the warm air from the Atlantic Ocean can go very north, so one obvious climatic feature of Central and North America, especially North America including the United States is changeable.
+North America spans from tropical zone and temperate zone to cold zone, and its climate is greatly influenced by its geographical landscapes.
+As all of its mountains go in or almost in a north-south direction, the humid air from the ocean cannot reach its central part; the cold air from the Arctic Ocean can go very south while the warm air from the Atlantic Ocean can go very north, so one obvious climatic feature of North America, especially the United States is changeable.
 But in general, it is suitable to visit all year round while May to October is the best.
-In Central America including Mexico and Bahamas, visitors will not feel cold at all seasons; but the best time to visit is the dry season from December to next April.

-Occupying a vast land, the Central and North America is rich in natural scenery from high mountains like Rocky Mountains and Mt.
-Ranier, deep valleys like Colorado Grand Canyon and Death Valley, large lakes like Superior Lake, long rivers like Mississippi River, big waterfalls like Niagara Falls, endless desert such as Sonoran Desert, to seaside landscapes like Belize Blue Cave and Miami white beaches.
-Last but not least, a visit list to Central and North America should not exclude Yellowstone National Park boasting active geysers, colorful hot springs, valleys, waterfalls, lakes, and forests and grasslands, which are home to various wild animals.
+Occupying a vast land, North America is rich in natural scenery from high mountains like Rocky Mountains and Mt.
+Ranier, deep valleys like Colorado Grand Canyon and Death Valley, large lakes like Superior Lake, long rivers like Mississippi River, big waterfalls like Niagara Falls, endless desert such as Sonoran Desert, to seaside landscapes like Miami and Cancun’s gorgeous beaches.
+Last but not least, a visit list to North America should not exclude the Yellowstone National Park boasting active geysers, colorful hot springs, valleys, waterfalls, lakes, and forests and grasslands, which are home to various wild animals.

-Before Columbus set foot on this continent in 1492, Central and North America had long been dwelled by the Indians, who created the Maya Civilization and Aztec Civilization.
-Although they suddenly disappeared for unknown reasons, visitors can still explore their traces from the relics, like Pre-Hispanic City of Chichen-Itza and Templo Mayor in Mexico, Tikal in Guatemala, and Copan Ruins in Honduras.
+Before Columbus set foot on this continent in 1492, North America had long been dwelled by the Indians, who created the Maya Civilization and Aztec Civilization.
+Although they suddenly disappeared for unknown reasons, visitors can still explore their traces from the relics, like Pre-Hispanic City of Chichen-Itza and Templo Mayor in Mexico.

 After 1492, Europeans started their ruling over the continent and built many modern landmarks, like Golden Bridge, Statue of Freedom, and White House in United States, Toronto TV Tower and Halifax Castle in Canada, Zocalo Public Square in Mexico and various cathedrals and high buildings spreading all over the land.

-In addition to sightseeing, there are many interesting activities worth to do in Central and North America.
+In addition to sightseeing, there are many interesting activities worth to do in North America.
 To name a few:

-• Watch aurora and ski in north Canada like Whitehorse and Churchill city;
+• Watching aurora and skiing in north Canada like Whitehorse and Churchill City;

-• Attend one of the carnivals in Mexico.
+• Attending one of the carnivals in Mexico.